:mod:`decimal` --- Decimal fixed point and floating point arithmetic

 Creates a new context.
 If a field is not specified or is :const:`None`, the default values are copied from the :const:`DefaultContext`.
 If the flags field is not specified or is :const:`None`, all flags are cleared.

-The rounding option is one of:
+The rounding option is one of the constants listed in the section Rounding Modes.

 The traps and flags fields list any signals to be set.
 Generally, new contexts should only set traps and leave the flags clear.

 The Emin and Emax fields are integers specifying the outer limits allowable for exponents.
+Emin must be in the range [:const:`MIN_EMIN`, :const:`0`], Emax in the range [:const:`0`, :const:`MAX_EMAX`].

 The capitals field is either :const:`0` or :const:`1` (the default).
 If set to :const:`1`, exponents are printed with a capital :const:`E`; otherwise, a lowercase :const:`e` is used: :const:`Decimal('6.02e+23')`.

 The usual approach to working with decimals is to create :class:`Decimal` instances and then apply arithmetic operations which take place within the current context for the active thread.
-An alternate approach is to use context methods for calculating within a specific context.
+An alternative approach is to use context methods for calculating within a specific context.
 The methods are similar to those for the :class:`Decimal` class and are only briefly recounted here.

 Signals represent conditions that arise during computation.
 Each corresponds to one context flag and one context trap enabler.

-The context flag is incremented whenever the condition is encountered.
+The context flag is set whenever the condition is encountered.
 After the computation, flags may be checked for informational purposes (for instance, to determine whether a computation was exact).
 After checking the flags, be sure to clear all flags before starting the next computation.

 If the context's trap enabler is set for the signal, then the condition causes a Python exception to be raised.
 For example, if the :class:`DivisionByZero` trap is set, then a :exc:`DivisionByZero` exception is raised upon encountering the condition.